LewisGRobotics/WhatIsOnYourMind/README.md

 A React app connected to a Google Cloud database, to share whatever is on your mind.

 Website link: https://what-is-on-your-mind.vercel.app/
+Add /thoughts or /database to URL to see the thoughts or to see the whole database entries respectively.

 Description: This is a toy project I'm using to learn about databases, and web development using React.js.
 Work in progress right here.